Health Care Data

 County and local sharing

-At the practice we also use two other systems the Hampshire Health Record (HHR) and TTP SystmOne Data Sharing.
+At the practice we also use two other systems the Care and Health Information Exchange (formally the Hampshire Health Record) and TTP SystmOne Data Sharing.
 TTP SystmOne Data Sharing enables us to share data locally through our clinical system between Community Doctors, community Nurses and Oakhaven Hospice.
 Please visit our Data Sharing for Better Local Care page for more information.